PanosBous/vlan_creation_python/README.md

-Simple Vlan creation in python code
+Simple switch Vlan automation in python code

 What I have learned.